ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 and if so then go to the `admin/structure/feature-set` page select 'Rule-based web frontend cache purging' and click 'Validate' button.

+The Nexteuropa Varnish provides 'Administer frontend cache purge rules' permission which allows to create and maintain 'purge rules'.

 ## Custom entity - 'Purge rule'
 The Nexteuropa Varnish provides additional custom entity type:
 - Purge rule - machine name: `nexteuropa_varnish_cache_purge_rule`